litstack/docs/crud/actions.md

   <img src="./screens/action_modal_fields.png" alt="action fields" height="250"/>
 </center>

-## Display
+## Display the Action

+### In a Table

-Actions can be added to a table using the action method.
+Actions can be added to a table using the `action` method.
 To do this, the title and namespace of the action must be specified as parameters.

 ```php
 // CrudConfig